INSIDE-information-systems/SensorThingsAPI/EntityLinking/Linking.md

 By specifying the full path, links do not have to be top-level entries in the properties object, but can be nested deeper.
 For example: `"Thing/properties/links/building@Thing": "The building a room is part of."`

+## Open issues

+Some things are not specified yet and are in need of discussion:

+- Cardinality many-to-many: